 To end your interactive HTC session, return to the Dashboard window and click the red Delete button.

 Open ondemand supports several GUI applications through VNC.
-I have implemented Matlab, Stata and IGV applications.
+So far, we have implemented the MATLAB, Stata and IGV applications.

-To begin a Matlab session, click on "Interactive Apps" and then "Matlab on htc".
-You will need to choose the "Matlab version", "Number of hours" and "Number of cores".
-Click "Launch" and then when your session is ready click "Launch Matlab".
-Note: Matlab has licensing restrictions.
+To begin a MATLAB session, click on "Interactive Apps" and then "MATLAB on htc".
+You will need to choose the "MATLAB version", "Number of hours" and "Number of cores".
+Click "Launch" and then when your session is ready click "Launch MATLAB".